Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Temporary inflammation is generally beneficial because it helps an injury to heal.
-Chronic or excessive inflammation is harmful and can damage body structures.
+Chronic or excessive inflammation can be harmful and can damage body structures.

 Rheumatoid Arthritis, Lupus, and Gout

 Like rheumatoid arthritis, lupus (systemic lupus erythematosus, or SLE) is an autoimmune problem.
 The body attacks healthy body tissue, such as the synovium.
-Although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in a joint and the joint damage are generally less severe than in rheumatoid arthritis.
+Although lupus can be a serious condition and can cause problems in several parts of the body, the swelling in a joint and the joint damage are often less severe than in rheumatoid arthritis.

 In gout, a substance called uric acid builds up in the blood.
 There are many possible causes of an increased uric acid level.
 They include dietary factors, obesity, certain medical conditions and medications, genetics, and age.

 Excess uric acid is deposited as crystals in joints and sometimes in other body parts as well.
 The crystals cause the synovium to become inflamed.
 Gout often develops in the big toe, resulting in swelling, redness, warmth, and severe pain.

 Men generally have a higher uric acid level and are more likely to develop gout than women.
 After menopause, however, a woman's uric acid level begins to rise and she becomes more susceptible to developing gout.

 Transient or Toxic Synovitis